pratik-dhende/Raytracer/README.md

 - Defocus Blur
 - Global illumination - Recursive Ray Tracing with Bounce Limit

-## Render Output
+## CUDA vs CPU
-- The images below are rendered at a resolution of 1200 × 675 with 500 samples per pixel and a maximum ray bounce limit of 50.
+- The images below were rendered at a resolution of 1200 × 675, using 500 samples per pixel and a maximum ray bounce depth of 50.
-- This results in total of 20.25 billion rays traced in the worst case.
+- This configuration results in up to 20.25 billion rays traced in the worst case.
-- The scene was rendered in under 4 minutes and 32 seconds (*Fig. 1.2*) using CUDA acceleration.
+- The scene shown in Fig. 1.1 was rendered in under 4 minutes and 32 seconds (Fig. 1.2) with CUDA acceleration.
-- For comparison, the same image takes 32 minutes 53 seconds (*Fig. 2.2*) on CPU.
+- For comparison, the scene in Fig. 2.1, rendered with the same configuration as Fig. 1.1, took 32 minutes and 53 seconds on the CPU (Fig. 2.2), achieving a `7.25×` speedup with GPU acceleration.
-- Speedup achieved is 7.25x

 <table>
   <tr>